Multiple Modular Values and the relative completion of the fundamental group of $M_{1,1}$: Regularization

-\begin{rem} There are many equivalent ways to think of tangential base points.
-A better way is to view $\tv$ as a point on the exceptional locus of the real oriented blow-up of $\overline{C}$ at $p$.
+We are interested in the case $C= \M^{an}_{1,1}$, $\overline{C} = \overline{\M}^{an}_{1,1}$ and $p$ the cusp (image of $i \infty$).
+The punctured tangent space $T_p^{\times}$ is isomorphic to the punctured disc with coordinate $q$.
+The tangential base point corresponding to $1\in T^{\times}_p$ is given by $(\ref{introTBdefn})$. \begin{rem} There are many equivalent ways to think of tangential base points.
+A better way is to view $\tv$ as a point on the exceptional locus of the blow-up of $\overline{C}$ at $p$.
 This makes the independence of $\Phi$ obvious.
-In our setting, however, we have a canonical map $\Phi$ (given by the $q$-disc) so the presentation above is more convenient.
+In our setting, however, we have a \emph{canonical} map $\Phi$ (given by the $q$-disc) so the presentation above is more convenient.

 A more general version of regularisation exists for vector bundles with flat connections, using Deligne's canonical extension (\cite{DeP1}, \S15.3-15.12).
 Instead of presenting this approach, we prefer to adapt the above construction for universal covering spaces, which gives a more direct route to the same answer.